openstack/kuryr-libnetwork/README.rst

 Docker for OpenStack Neutron

-Kuryr is a Docker network plugin that uses Neutron to provide networking services to Docker containers.
+Kuryr-libnetwork is `Kuryr's <https://github.com/openstack/kuryr>`_ Docker libnetwork driver that uses Neutron to provide networking services.
 It provides containerised images for the common Neutron plugins.

+This repo provides libnetwork specific functionalities such as handler methods for libnetwork apis.
+All the logic/utilities that can be shared among different container networking frameworks such as Docker's libnetwork, K8s's cni and so on, is maintained in seperate Kuryr repo as a common library.

 * Free software: Apache license